1996 Utah State Aggies football team

-The 1996 Utah State Aggies football team represented Utah State University in the 1996 NCAA Division I-A football season.
+The 1996 Utah State Aggies football team represented Utah State University as a member of the Big West Conference the 1996 NCAA Division I-A football season.
 The Aggies were led by head coach John L. Smith in his second year in charge.
 The Aggies played their home games at Romney Stadium in Logan, Utah.
-Utah State finished with a 6–5 record and a share of the Big West conference championship, but was not selected to a bowl game.
+Utah State finished with a 6–5 record and a share of the Big West championship, but was not invited to a bowl game.

-Previous season

-Utah State finished the 1995 season with a record of 4–7, a one-win improvement over the prior year.
-The Aggies were led by prolific sophomore running back Abu Wilson on offense, and junior linebacker David Gill on defense.
-Both Wilson and Gill returned for the 1996 season.
-Coach John L. Smith also retained the majority of his coaching staff, including offensive coordinator Bobby Petrino, and defensive coordinator Chris Smeland.

-At the end of the 1995 season, the Big West Conference once again underwent significant realignment as follows: